Jostin16/developer-portfolio-starter/README.md

 The assets folder contains the CSS and JavaScript files, all images and icons used, in their respective folders.

 ## Customization Guide

-The various sections in the HTML and CSS are well commented, so feel free to change whatever doesn't suit you need.

-The JavaScript functions are commented too, so you will know what the functions and selections do.

 I used Ion Icons and Icons8 for the icons, but feel free to use fontawesome or any other icon library you want.